Table Of Contents

 Embrace Test Automation

 Since it requires regular testing, the project team should adopt test automation tools.
-Conducting tests for every code increment should also be automated, in addition to releasing new builds.
+In addition to releasing new builds, tests for every code increment should also be automated.
 This will relieve the load on QA responsibilities and bring faster feedback on the code's reliability.

-Here are a few things to expect if your company decides to use shift-left testing.
+Here are a few things to expect if your company uses shift left testing.

 -